-If you're looking for things to do with pallets, skip over the headboard idea.
-A pallet wood bed frame or headboard may look like a fun project and a way to save money, but it may be difficult to rest easy when you're not sure what the wood has been exposed to.
+If you’re looking for things to do with pallets, skip over the headboard idea.
+Nevertheless, check out these awesome pallet furniture ideas.
+A pallet wood bed frame or headboard may look like a fun project and a way to save money, but it may be difficult to rest easy when you’re not sure what the wood has been exposed to.
 Instead, try one of these 14 dreamy DIY headboard ideas.

 Pallets can come in handy for outdoor projects, such as a shed for storing firewood.
 However, think twice before you build a play house with pallets.
 Not only can the wood be rough on little hands, but tests have found some wood pallets may contain E. coli bacteria, according to the National Consumers League.

 Many pallets are treated with tribromophenol, a fungicide to prevent the growth of mold.
 The chemical may cause concern with those worried about indoor allergens.
 Instead of using pallet wood to build nightstands and other bedroom furniture, try one of these 12 ingenious things to do with pallets.

 If you work from home, there are desk designs you can build yourself that will be more comfortable and sanitary than a pallet desk.
 We suggest you avoid making a pallet computer desk.
 Instead, try this a pipe desk for your home office space.

 Wood accent walls have been very popular for a few years now.
 Instead of using wooden pallets (you don’t know where they’ve been or what they’ve been exposed to), try a DIY pine accent wall instead.
 Here are 15 other stunning accent walls you can do yourself.

 When considering what to do with pallets, it may be tempting, but avoid using pallet wood to build an outdoor playset for your kids as the wood may not be strong enough to ensure safety.
 Get inspiration from one of these 12 awesome DIY playsets.

 Kitchen Islands and Cupboards